 To get started, follow these steps:

 - Open a web browser and browse to the ArcGIS Server Services Directory.
 Typically, this is located at http://gisserver.domain.com:6080/arcgis/rest/services.
 You can also access the Services Directory by opening the shortcut installed with ArcGIS Server.

 - In the services list, click Shoreline_BirdSightings (FeatureServer).

 - On the Shoreline_BirdSightings (FeatureServer) page, the bird sightings feature class is listed as well as the feature service's supported operations.
-Review these parameters and click View In: ArcGIS Online Map Viewer.
-A new window (or tab) opens, displaying the service in Map Viewer.
-Map Viewer display is zoomed to the feature you added to your geodatabase previously in the tutorial.
+Review these parameters and click View In: ArcGIS Online map viewer.
+A new window (or tab) opens, displaying the service in the map viewer.
+The Map Viewer display is zoomed to the feature you added to your geodatabase previously in the tutorial.